 Instead of scrambling scree, I decide to top a nearby ridge where I almost step on a Ptarmigan who is shepherding her three young chicks.

 Prior to the hike down by the same route I indulge in some off-trail hiking through wetlands and glacier-smoothed rock bands.
 Views are awesome in the warm sun and I find a quiet, comfortable place to sit down with my back propped up by a perfectly shaped rock where I can take in the view wrapped around me.

 This picture which follows is not mine.
 It was taken by a friend about a year earlier.
 It will give you a partial view of the spectacular scenery on the other side of the scree slope.
 The photo features the Rogers Glacier on the flank of 2,922 metre (9,587 ft) Mount Sifton, named after Sir Clifford Sifton, with a pristine glacier-fed alpine lake below.
 The photo credit and copyright belong to Mélanie Jeanne Martin.

-It is a great day and I finish it by checking into my perfectly adequate accommodation at Glacier Park Inn and enjoy supper at the dining room with a magnificent view of the sun setting over massive glacial ice fields in mountains to the west.
+It is a great day and I finish it by checking into my perfectly adequate accommodation at Glacier Park Lodge and enjoy supper at the dining room with a magnificent view of the sun setting over massive glacial ice fields in mountains to the west.